Optigan: Use in the music industry

 Regardless of its limitations and its problems with pitch, many notable musicians have used the Optigan or, more likely, samples of the instrument if the recordings are made after the year 2000.
-Among them: Trace, I Dont Know How But They Found Me, Steve Hackett, Third Eye Blind, The Clash, Elvis Costello, Jon Brion, Driefzand, NL, in single "Zunlicht", Blur, Marco Benevento, Fiona Apple, Crash Test Dummies, Kraftwerk (Orchestron), Coil, Money Mark, Ani DiFranco, Michael Penn, Steve Fisk, Tom Waits, Marilyn Manson, Nan Vernon, Hala Strana, TISM, Thinking Fellers Union Local 282, The Real Tuesday Weld, King Princess, Them Crooked Vultures, C418, Unwound, Sparklehorse and Mark Mothersbaugh of Devo—who mixed in parts of the "Banjo Sing-Along" disc on a later remix of Devo's 1981 single, "Beautiful World".
+These musicians include Trace, I Dont Know How but They Found Me, Steve Hackett, Third Eye Blind, The Clash, Elvis Costello, Jon Brion, Driefzand, NL, in single "Zunlicht", Blur, Marco Benevento, Fiona Apple, Crash Test Dummies, Kraftwerk (Orchestron), Coil, Money Mark, Ani DiFranco, Michael Penn, Steve Fisk, Tom Waits, Marilyn Manson, Nan Vernon, Hala Strana, TISM, Thinking Fellers Union Local 282, The Real Tuesday Weld, King Princess, Them Crooked Vultures, C418, Unwound, Sparklehorse and Mark Mothersbaugh of Devo—who mixed in parts of the "Banjo Sing-Along" disc on a later remix of Devo's 1981 single, "Beautiful World".

+The earliest recording that used an Optigan was an album by electronic music pioneer Bruce Haack.
+On his 1973 release Captain Entropy, Haack extensively used the Optigan, utilizing several Optigan disks such as "Nashville Country" for the track "Army Ants" and "Singing Rhythm" for the track "Walking Eagle".
+The album was recorded in his bedroom studio and released on his own Dimension 5 Records, a label releasing children's records from 1962 through 1977.

 Another early recording that used the Optigan was an album by European dance music pioneer Alan Steward.
-On his 1976 live album release Just Listen, Alan made extensive use of the Optigan.
-Six out of the nine tracks on the album including the title track "Just Listen" feature the Optigan.
-Alan also made extensive use of the "breakbeats" and the samples of the Hammond B3 organ that were part of the backing tracks found on many of the soul and R&B oriented Optigan discs.
+On his 1976 live album Just Listen, Alan made extensive use of the Optigan.
+Six of the nine tracks on the album, including the title track, feature the Optigan.
+Alan also extensively used the "breakbeats" and the samples of the Hammond B3 organ that were part of the backing tracks found on many of the soul- and R&B-oriented Optigan discs.
 The European distributor of the Optigan used Alan Steward's album for promotion and in-store demos.

-Steve Hackett has also made frequent use of the Optigan.
+Steve Hackett has also frequently used the Optigan.
 Hackett's 1980 album, Defector, features an unusual number called "Sentimental Institution", recorded with a solo Optigan spinning the "Big Band Beat" disc behind singer Peter Hicks' vocals.
 Hackett made use of all five of that disc's vamps and its ending; that particular disc featured no percussion tracks.
 On his Live Archive: 70s (2001), featuring a performance from 1979, he plays a surrealistically silly interlude on the instrument (introducing it as "the most tasteless thing I could possibly do").
-His 2003 release, To Watch the Storms, features sonically expanded samples of the Opsonar "Champagne Music" disc on the track, "Circus of Becoming".
+His 2003 release, To Watch the Storms, features sonically expanded samples of the Opsonar "Champagne Music" disc on the track "Circus of Becoming".

-Musician Jon Brion composed the soundtrack for the 2004 movie Eternal Sunshine of the Spotless Mind (directed by Michel Gondry), using the 'guitar' from a Talentmaker.
-"It's funny because you were talking about my grandfather inventing (sic) that keyboard," begins Gondry.
-"Jon has some old keyboards.
-My father, who is the son-in-law of my grandfather, took over his keyboard shop and he started to sell electronic synthesizers and organs and he had this very weird synthesizer called The Talentmaker.
-And I hadn't heard or seen one in 30 years.
-And when I went to see Jon he had this.
-So when you hear this very sad guitar that we use a lot [in the film,] that's [The Talentmaker].
-So you had the nostalgia of my grandfather's shop."